-All relevant credits from other approved programmes will be considered for credit recognition (cross credits, credit transfers and recognition of prior learning) according to Ara's standard policy and procedure.
+All relevant credits from other approved programmes will be considered for credit recognition (cross credits, credit transfers and recognition of prior learning) according to Ara standard policy and procedure (refer Section 5.3 for a summary).

-Learners identified as having insufficient progress will be advised in writing of the various learner support services available to them and their performance, including class attendance, will be monitored.
-Should their performance not improve they may be recommended to be placed on a Formal Academic Contract.
+A learner showing insufficient academic progress will be advised in writing of the learner support services available, and their academic performance (including class attendance) will be monitored by the faculty.
+Should performance not improve, the Portfolio Manager will discuss with the Faculty Dean the benefit of placing the learner on a Formal Academic Contract according to Ara standard policy and procedures.